NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 # Summary
 [summary]: #summary

-Nixpkgs usually exports compile-time options of the upstream build system through the named parameters of derivation function, but does it inconsistent way.
+Nixpkgs has mechanisms to exports compile-time options of the upstream build system through the named parameters of derivation function, but the names of these parameters are inconsistent from package to package and from feature to feature.

 # Motivation
 [motivation]: #motivation